 Once you’ve sorted your transactions, you can begin completing the form.
 Each transaction requires several specific pieces of information:

-- Date Acquired.
-This is the date that you purchased or were given the property.
+- Box B: Enter the date acquired — the date that you purchased or were given the property.

-- Date Sold.
-This is the date that you sold the property.
+- Box C: Enter the date you sold the property.

-- Sales Price.
+- Box D: Enter your proceeds.
 This is the amount that you sold the property for.
-If your broker reported the sales price to the IRS (on your 1099-B) with commissions or other fees already subtracted, report that price.
+If your broker reported the sales price to the IRS on your 1099-B with commissions or other fees already subtracted, report that price.

-- Cost or Other Basis.
+- Box E: Enter your cost basis.
 This is the amount that you paid for the property plus any commissions or other fees.
 If you received the property as a gift, your basis is what the previous owner paid for it.
 If you received it as an inheritance, its basis is its value on the day the previous owner passed away.

-While Form 8949 may look complicated, it’ll be a lot quicker to complete with the new IRS rules requiring your broker to help you out.
-Keeping good records from the start will make it easier to complete as well.
-And make sure that every 1099-B you receive matches up to transactions on your Form 8949 to avoid any hassles.
+Keeping good records of all of your investment transactions will make it easier to handle tax reporting as well.
+Just make sure that every 1099-B you receive matches up to transactions on your Form 8949 to avoid hassles.
 Once you’re finished, it’ll be a snap to complete your schedule D.